adiConsultadd/Movie-Booking-Backend-Spring-Boot/Readme.md

-# Movie Booking System API - Spring Boot
+# Movie Booking System Backend - Spring Boot

 ## Introduction
-This is a Spring Boot-based Movie Booking API with JWT authentication, MySQL database integration, and role-based access control.
+This is a Spring Boot-based Movie Booking Backend with JWT authentication, MySQL database integration, and role-based access control.

 ## Technologies Used
 - Java 17